aaronkyle/social-development/README.md

 This repository is intended as a resource for people interested in, or working with, [social policy](http://applied-anthro.com/terms/social-policy/).

 Social policy is articulated and manifested in a variety of forms.
-Tracking these these articulations over time and across institutions is difficult.
+Tracking these articulations over time and across institutions is difficult.
 Policy formulations change and evolve, and the relationship between seemingly similar terms and concepts is sometimes obtuse and counter-intuitive.

 This is my attempt to organize and contextualize different manifestations of social policy in relationship to one another.
 I hope that others might also be able to use this resource to more readily compare and comprehend manifestations of international social policy and to appreciate their inter-connectedness and their nuance.